adrien-zinger/code_bucket/streaming_bootstrap/notes.md

 ```

-The bandwitdh and the limitations that the polling include in his solution make
+The bandwidth and the limitations that the polling include in his solution make
-me think that after some fixes it would looks like a stack of patches.
+me think that after some fixes it would look like a stack of patches.
 But can
 be enough in a small point-to-point or a simple structured network.

 ## Contribute
 You can contribute to the different projects we have just seen by posting issues and
 PR.
-Any question is welcolmes and will
+Any question is welcomes and will
 help to increase the quality of the post.

 Do not fall into the trap that consist of multiplying the optimizations.
 For